At a Glance

 The predicted salary is between 22800 - 29400 £ per year.

-- You will need to be an experienced administrator with strong administration skills which includes having a working knowledge of Microsoft packages which includes Teams, Word, Excel, databases, PowerPoint and Outlook and ideally a knowledge of the use of SharePoint.
-Minute taking experience would be advantageous.
+- Experienced administrator with strong administration skills including Microsoft packages (Teams, Word, Excel, Databases, PowerPoint and Outlook) and ideally a knowledge of SharePoint.

-- This role will be the first point of contact for families, local authority professionals and partner agencies, and so you will be able to manage difficult conversations tactfully, respectfully and effectively over the telephone and occasionally in person.
+- First point of contact for families, local authority professionals and partner agencies, manage difficult conversations over telephone and occasionally in person.

-- Ability to record information accurately onto our internal database system (Mosaic).
+- Excellent listening, recording and typing skills, record information accurately onto internal database system (Mosaic).

-- Hybrid working post (office based and/or working at home is welcomed); limited travel may be required for team meetings/kinship events.
-A driving licence would be advantageous but not essential; a taxi service is provided where disability precludes this.
+- Hybrid working post (office based and/or working at home is welcomed), limited travel on occasions (team meetings/ kinship events), driving licence advantage but not essential.
+Taxi service where disability precludes this.

 Contact